 What are the Fees Involved?

 Of course, the payment processing companies, issuing banks, and credit card associations have to make money out of the services they offer.
-When it comes to payment processing, they usually charge a percentage of every transaction recorded.
+So when it comes to payment processing, they usually charge a percentage of every transaction recorded.

 In general, the fee you’ll have to shoulder as the merchant include: